 Heavy Diesel Construction - Case Construction Emphasis students will work hands-on from a basic knowledge of tooling and hardware through detailed diagnostic trouble shooting of engines and equipment.
-The students will be required to complete theory classes then move into the shop to put what they learned into real world situations.
+The students are required to complete theory classes thenmove into the shop to use what they learned in real world situations.
 Along with the basic curriculum, the students will be introduced to live projects on a day-to-day basis, while maintaining the fleet of school-owned equipment.

 CPI has partnered with Case Construction Equipment to offer students training on today's technology.
 This partnership ensures CPI will always have the current technology available to use as training aids on the newest equipment industry has to offer.
-In the Case Construction emphasis, students learn how to accurately diagnose faults specifically on Case Construction Equipment and Case New Holland Industrial (CNHi) Technology.
-Students will graduate with experience working with the Case local dealership network - Groff Tractor, as well as comprehension on full spectrum operations.
+In the Case Construction emphasis, students are taught how to accurately diagnose faults specifically on Case Construction Equipment and Case New Holland Industrial (CNHi) Technology.
+Students that graduate will have the experience working with the Case local dealership network - Groff Tractor, as well as comprehension on full spectrum operations.
 This program is designed to prepare and place trained graduates in a rewarding career in the heavy construction industry.
+July 26

-- ♦ Heavy Equipment Service Technician
+- Heavy Equipment Service Technician

 - Field Service Representative

 - Service Manager

-- ◆ Service Writer
+- Service Writer

-- ◆ Part and Service Sales Representative
+- Part and Service Sales Representative

-- ◆ Groff Tractor and Equipment.
-Inc. Facility

-- ◆ Case Construction Equipment's 1,225 dealerships in North America
+- Groff Tractor and Equipment.
+Inc. Facility - Case Construction Equipment's 1,225 dealerships in North America